Why Generator Power Problems Can Damage Electronics (And How to Prevent It)

 When to Stop Using Generator Power

-If electronics behave erratically, continue to reset, or show signs of overheating, shut down the generator and investigate further.
+If electronics behave erratically, continue to reset, alarm, flicker, or show signs of overheating, stop using generator power for sensitive equipment and investigate further.
+Continuing to run unstable power increases cumulative damage risk.

 Frequently Asked Questions